- Good value

 In addition to great crash-test scores, the Accord adds active safety features on all trims and gives drivers good outward vision.

 It’s a 9 on our safety scale.
-Perfection requires innovation that cars that cost less than $30,000 to start like the Accord usually can’t afford.
+Perfection requires innovation that sub-$30,000 cars to start like the Accord usually can’t afford.

 Let’s go over the safety report card first like we’re at parent-teacher conferences.
-The IIHS called the Accord a Top Safety Pick last year, which we anticipate will carry over this year.
-The Honda sedan recorded top “Good” scores in all its crash tests, but only earned an “Acceptable” or “Marginal” rating for its headlight performance, depending on trim level.
+The IIHS called the Accord a Top Safety Pick and recorded top “Good” scores in all its crash tests, but only earned an “Acceptable” or “Marginal” rating for its headlight performance, depending on trim level.
 The NHTSA gave the Accord a perfect five-star score in every crash test, including sub-tests.
 Not many cars can boast the same report, especially crossovers.

 In addition to that impressive safety resume, the Accord boasts exceptional outward vision—particularly in the front thanks to thin roof pillars.